Pengyu-gis/MapText/README.md

 *Pengyu is an incoming M.S. & TA at University of South Carolina, US. <br>
 Xuezi is an incoming M.S. at Sun Yat-Sen University, China.*

-*The Recoginition task also contributed by Quanzhi Xiang, an incoming M.S. at University of Science and Technology of China, and Junxian Li, who is an undergraduate at Beihang University.*
+*The Recoginition task also contributed by Quanzhi Xiang, an incoming M.S. at University of Science and Technology of China,<br> and Junxian Li, who is an undergraduate at Beihang University.*